 One of my favorite stores in all of downtown was the fair trade store HumanKind which houses a variety of accessories, home goods, apparel, and more from all over the globe.
 There is something for everyone here – from recycled sari flower garlands, handwoven baskets, Christmas ornaments, and Tibetan prayer flags.
 The unique finds here make for great souvenirs as well as gifts.
 And you can walk away knowing that your purchase is a force of good in the world.

 In the evening, head over to Terrace Hill on the other side of the SLO Amtrak station to watch the sunset against the gorgeous views of the city and its morros.
 This 499 feet hill offers a large flat, open space at the top giving it the name Terrace Hill.
-There’s a steep path that goes straight up if you’re feeling adventurous or a trail to the left which gradually ascends the hill.
+There’s a steep path that goes straight up if you’re feeling adventurous or a trail to the left that gradually ascends the hill.
 You can get a 360 view here in all directions including the classic SLO view of Bishop Peak and Cerro San Luis.
 The silhouette of layers of mountains in the distance as the sun makes its way down is a stunning sight.

-Dinner today is classic American fare with modern touches at Eureka! on Chorro St. Eureka! features of a scratch kitchen where all ingredients are locally sourced and cooked in-house.
+Dinner today is classic American fare with modern touches at Eureka! on Chorro St. Eureka! features a scratch kitchen where all ingredients are locally sourced and cooked in-house.
 The carrot-fed Angus beef burgers here are a big draw but if you’re a veggie lover like me, the Veggie burger with the purple beet and kidney bean patty is a must-try.
 They also serve great craft beers, small-batch whiskeys, local wines from Paso Robles and Edna Valley, and fun cocktails.
 This is one of the last restaurants to close at night in the city so you can linger with your companions or socialize at the bar until midnight from Thu – Sat and 11 pm on all other days.

 Today is your last morning in San Luis Obispo.
 Make the most of it by starting the day at the Del Monte Cafe, a family-owned and operated restaurant with a long history.
 This place offers an old-school diner charm right from the signage at the door to the checkered curtains and black and white vintage tiles.
 This place originally opened as a grocery store in the early 1900s run by The Robbins Family until the family members passed away.
 It was spotted by Debbie and Mark Collins in 1980 and reopened as a neighborhood cafe the following year.
 It brings the offerings of the local farmers’ market, bakery, and fishmonger and serves as a reminder of tradition.